 Some Merit Badges have age requirements.
 This will be indicated in the Class Catalog.
 Please honor them.
 Most are stipulated in the Guide to Safe Scouting.
+The Scout must be the required age on Check-In Day.

 First Aid Merit Badge requires completion of all First Aid Rank Requirements prior to starting camp.